 Objectification - The practice of treating a person or a group of people like an object.

-Objectification is often associated with gender discrimination, as-in "objectification of women" which refers to the practice of treating women as domestic servants or as sexual property.
-However, objectification has a broader meaning.
+The term “objectification” is often associated with gender discrimination, as-in “objectification of women” which refers to the practice of treating women as domestic servants or as sexual property (see our section on Sexual Objectification).
+However, objectification also has a broader meaning.

 University of Chicago Professor Martha C. Nussbaum classified Objectification into the following categories:

-Instrumentality - Instrumentality is when a person is treated like a tool for another person's own purposes.
+Instrumentality - when a person is treated like a tool for another person’s own purposes.

-Denial of autonomy - Denial of autonomy is when a person is denied the right to make decisions for themselves.
+Denial of autonomy - when a person is denied the right to make decisions for themselves.

-Inertness - An Assumption of Inertness describes when a person is treated as if they lack the capacity to act for themselves.
+Inertness - An Assumption of Inertness means a a person is treated as if they lack the capacity to act for themselves.

-Ownership - Ownership describes a condition where one person is treated as if they are owned by, or is a slave to, the other person.
+Ownership - A condition where a person is treated as if they are owned by, or are a slave to, the other person.

-Fungibility describes a condition where one person is treated as if they are dispensable or can be traded or discarded by another person.
+Fungibility - Where a person is treated as if they are dispensable or can be traded or discarded by another person.

-Violability - Violability describes a situation where a person is treated as if it is ok to hurt, or destroy them.
+Violability - A situation where a person is treated as if it is ok to hurt, or destroy them.

-Denial of subjectivity - Denial of subjectivity describes a condition where a person is treated as if there is no need to show concern for their feelings.
+Denial of subjectivity - A condition where a person is treated as if there is no need to show concern for their feelings.

 Acts of objectification typically enrich the perpetrator at the expense of the victim.
 What the perpetrator fails to recognize is the cost to themselves in the form of long term personal security.
-People who objectify others build their own form of solitary confinement, knowing that by sacrificing the trust and good will of others, they are vulnerable to eventual demise of their power.
-Dictatorships generally last for years or decades but typically collapse very quickly.
+People who objectify others build their own form of solitary confinement, because by sacrificing the trust and good will of others, they are vulnerable to eventual demise of their power.
+Just as dictatorships can last for years or decades but typically collapse very quickly at the end.

-A young adult only contacts parents as a means of extracting money.
+A young adult only contacts their parents as a means of extracting money.